Maryland Master Naturalist Program

 After their training, participants will serve as volunteers for their host sites and the larger environmental community.
 At least 40 hours of approved service must be documented each year to maintain certification.
 A wide variety of volunteer work is possible, including environmental restoration projects, education and public awareness campaigns, and research in the field.

 To begin the application process to join the 2025 cohort, click here.
-Completed applications should be emailed to info@adkinsarboretum or mailed to:
+Completed applications should be emailed to Abby Lorenz at alorenz@adkinsarboretum.org or mailed to:

 Adkins Arboretum